RelicRonk/pandacoin-webtop/README.md

 Getting Started
-with a fresh vps, for debian or ubuntu first you want
+with a fresh vps, for Debian or Ubuntu first you want

 apt update && apt upgrade